Slimefun-Addon-Community/AdvancedTech/README.md

 For Support on Any Other Versions, Join Our [Discord Server](https://discord.gg/8Wj8xw2) or Contact Me on [My Email](pranav@verma.net.in)

 Official Slimefun Discord Server: [https://discord.gg/slimefun](https://discord.gg/slimefun)

+# Contributing
+To Contribute to the Project, please read the [Contributing Guidelines](CONTRIBUTING.md)